How to perfectly blend indoor and outdoor spaces?

 By the way, No rule of thumb here.
 A little creativity won't hurt.

 Imagine your house's ceiling stretching slightly and expanding into your yard.
-Or a unique flooring that will be placed both on the house's threshold and in the yard.
+Or a unique flooring placed both on the house's threshold and in the yard.
 Even a quality deck can get the job done.

-In both scenarios, the 'stretching' of the construction elements can provide a sense of blending between the interior of the house and the yard.
+In both scenarios, the 'stretching' of the construction elements can provide a sense of blending between the house's interior and the yard.

 A construction addition connecting the inside with the outside would be excellent!